The Celebrations will be held at the Master Statues on Saturday 8th of September at 14:00

 All are welcome to come and join

 Swami Sivananda’s life was a radiant example of service to humanity, both during his years as a doctor and later as a world-renowned sage and jivanmukta.
 To serve all, to love all, to mix with all and to see God in all beings were the ideals that he taught and lived by.
 Born on September 8, 1887, to an illustrious family in Tamil Nadu, South India, he displayed spiritual tendencies even as a young boy.
 Although fun-loving and mischievous, he was also loving and generous.
 He had a natural flair for a life devoted to the study and practice of vedanta, along with an inborn eagerness to serve, and an innate feeling of unity with all.
 Though born into an orthodox family, his piety was balanced by an unusual broad mindedness and lack of prejudice.
 Even as a young man, his driving force was the service of humanity.
 For this reason, he became a medical doctor.
 He served the poor in Malaysia for many years.
 He also edited a health journal and wrote extensively on many health issues, but felt that this was not enough.
 It was divine dispensation and God’s blessing that this doctor of body and mind gave up his medical career and took to a life of renunciation.
 He returned to India and spent a year wandering before settling in Rishikesh, Himalayas in 1924.
 There he practised intense austerities.
 The young man found his guru, Swami Vishwananda, and was initiated into sannyas, with the name Swami Sivananda Saraswati.
 For the next seven years, Swami Sivananda spent most of his time in meditation.
 Yet even during this period he served the sick in a small medical clinic which he established.
 Slowly disciples started to gather around him.
 From the early 1930s onwards, Swami Sivananda embarked on frequent and extensive tours of India and Sri Lanka, stirring the hearts and souls of thousands with his spiritual magnetism, strong vibrant voice and greatpower of oratory.
 Wherever he went, he conducted sankirtan (chanting), delivered lectures and taught people how to keep strong and healthy by practicing yoga asanas, pranayama and kriyas.
 Above all, he exhorted his audiences to strive constantly for spiritual development.
 In Rishikesh, meanwhile, an increasing number of disciples had begun to congregate and an ashram grew up around him.
 With his unrestrained generosity, spirit of service, deep devotion, and his constant good humour, Swami Sivananda set a supreme example to his students.
 In 1932, he started the Sivananda Ashram; in 1936 the Divine Life Society was born.
 The Yoga Vedanta Forest Academy was organised in 1948.
 Dissemination of spiritual knowledge and the training of people in Yoga and Vedanta was his aim.
-Swami Sivananda’s teaching crystallised the basic tenets of all religions, combining all yoga paths into one – the canadian pharmacy viagra generic.
+Swami Sivananda’s teaching crystallised the basic tenets of all religions, combining all yoga paths into one – the best online viagra pharmacy reviews.
 This he summed up with, “Serve, Love, Give, Purify, Meditate, Realise”.
 His own life was a shining example of the ideal of selfless service, or karma yoga.
 To Swami Sivananda, all work was sacred, no task was too menial.
 He searched tirelessly for opportunities to serve and to help others, never postponing what needed to be done.
 Swami Sivananda was the author of over two hundred books, which spread his message of love and service.
 He had disciples around the world, belonging to all nationalities, religions and creeds.
 Swami Sivananda entered mahasamadhi (left his physical body) on July 14, 1963.